schoeberl/cae-lab/finasgmt/README.md

 You are *NOT* required to simulate the pipeline stages.

-### Alternative: a Real Processor implementation
+### Alternative: Single-Cycle Real Processor implementation

-If you have some hardware design experience (e.g., Digital Electronics 2), you might be curious if you can do the real thing, a hardware implementation of the RISC-V. Yes, you can!
-A hardware implementation counts as well as a possible simulation of a RISC-V. However, be aware that this is a lot more work than a simple ISA simulator.
+If you have some hardware design experience (e.g., Digital Electronics 2), you might be curious if you can do the real thing, a hardware implementation of the RISC-V.
+Yes, you can!
+A hardware implementation counts as well as a possible simulation of a RISC-V.
+However, be aware that this is more work than a simple ISA simulator.
 I (Martin) can give you some help, but the TA probably not.
 You are more on your own.

+Start with a single-cycle implementation, which is itself a valid instruction set simulator.

 ### Input